-- Grant Period: Grants awarded for this RFP will be offered for a five-year period.
-The initial grant period will begin no sooner than July 1, 2021, and will extend from the execution date of the grant until June 30, 2022. - Applicants who propose to offer summer programs may request a two-month extension period from July 1st to August 31st. - Successful applicants may reapply via continuing application for up to four additional years (i.e., FYs 2023, 2024, 2025, and 2026).
+- Grant Period: Grants awarded for this RFP will be offered for a three-year period and will be levelfunded during this period. - The initial grant period will begin no sooner than July 1, 2022, and will extend from the execution date of the grant until June 30, 2023. - Applicants who propose to offer summer programs may request a two-month extension period from July 1st to August 31st. - Successful applicants may reapply via continuing application for up to two additional years (i.e., FYs 2024 and 2025).